Computer Information Technology

 3

 1. Describe the most common cloud components, service models, and cloud solutions.
 2. Describe the advantages, disadvantages, and economic impact of cloud computing on business processes.
-3. Describe the process of migrating services to the cloud.
-4. Explain how to execute a cloud deployment plan using the most common service models.
-5. Implement cloud security for networks, computer systems, and cloud-based storage systems.
-6. Demonstrate how to manage cloud systems and provision resources in response to shifting business requirements and application life cycles.
+3. Create a cloud deployment plan using common service models.
+4. Implement cloud security for networks, computer systems, and cloud-based storage systems.
+5. Evaluate cloud-based solutions in response to shifting business requirements.

 CIT 285 : Ethical Hacking